 Disclosure of personal information

-For example personal information will be used to and/or disclosed:
+For example, personal information will be used and/or disclosed:

 IHPA does not routinely send personal information overseas, but where it does so, it will ensure that it has appropriate procedures and systems in place for ensuring that the information will be handled in accordance with the APPs.

 IHPA will destroy or de-identify personal information if it is no longer required to perform its functions and its retention is not required under Australian law.
 IHPA will also ensure that personal information is protected from misuse, interference, loss and from unauthorised access, modification or disclosure through a range of physical and electronic security measures including restricted physical access to IHPA’s premises, security firewalls and computer user identifiers and passwords.